joaomelo/auth-mech/README.md

 # Firebase is Still There

-Firebase auth is a powerful library and is reasonable to assume that you will find need to use it even if installing auth-mech library.
-In that case, you can always export tha auth instance from whatever module you are initializing Firebase or, for convenience sake, access it directly from the AuthMech instance.
+Fireauth is a powerful library, and it is reasonable to assume that you will find the need to use it even if installing the Auth-mech library.
+In that case, you can always export the auth instance from whatever module you are initializing Firebase or, for convenience, access it directly from the AuthMech instance.
 It is kept inside the `config` object in the `service` property, like so:

 ``` js
 import * as firebase from 'firebase/app';